nrfconnect/sdk-nrf/doc/nrf/glossary.rst

    Network Co-Processor (NCP)
       A co-processor offloading network functions from the host processor.
       In the |NCS| context, it is typically used in OpenThread and Zigbee platform designs.

+   Network node
+      An element of a mesh network that has a unique network address, a role, and a type.
+      Such nodes are proper of :ref:`Thread <ug_thread>` or :ref:`Bluetooth mesh <ug_bt_mesh>` networks.

+      In the context of :ref:`Matter <ug_matter>` or :ref:`Zigbee <ug_zigbee>` networks, a network node also has a unique ID and operational credentials.
+      After being commissioned into the respective network, it can be controlled remotely using *clusters*.

    Network Time Protocol (NTP)
       A networking protocol for clock synchronization between computer systems over packet-switched, variable-latency data networks.